nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 <img alt="taxation in a sole proprietorship" src="/images/content/taxes.png" title="How are Sole Proprietorships taxed?" style="width: 63%; height: 63%">
 </center>

-Just like everything else in a Sole Proprieotrship, the tax process is also very straightforward.
+Just like everything else in a Sole Proprietorship, the tax process is also very straightforward.

-All of the business’s profits automatically become personal income because **you** are the business.
+The profits automatically become personal income because **you** are the business.

-This makes filing taxes world’s easier than some other business entities.
+This makes filing taxes easier than most other business entities.

 You simply include your business profits on your regular personal income tax returns.